Free Shipping on all orders over $5 in the U.S.

 CBD and Drug Testing

 Only orally taken CBD products will appear on a drug test.
-CBD creams and other topicals will not appear on a drug test, unless the cream or topical is transdermal.
+Does CBD or hemp creams show on a drug test?
+CBD creams and other topicals will not appear on a drug test unless the cream or topical is transdermal and contains THC.
 So, using CBD products that you have to digest will put you at more risk for drug test failure than a CBD topical would.

 Types of Drug Tests